AI SEO

 Long paragraphs mixing multiple concepts force AI to untangle ideas, reducing accuracy.
 When you find yourself writing lengthy paragraphs, look for natural break points.
 Each new point deserves its own paragraph with a clear topic sentence.

-This approach also boosts readability scores—content written at an 8th-11th grade level consistently earns more AI citations.
+This approach also boosts readability scores – content written at an 8th-11th grade level consistently earns more AI citations.
 Concise writing helps humans and machines follow your logic without confusion.

-3. Use Lists, Tables & Q&A Blocks
+3. Use Lists, Tables, and Q&A Blocks

 Structured formats are goldmines for AI extraction.
 Bullet lists, numbered steps, comparison tables, and FAQ blocks create clear boundaries around facts and answers.
 When content appears in these formats, AI can lift specific elements verbatim.
-For FAQ blocks, implementing FAQ schema as structured data can further enhance AI understanding and increase the chances of rich results, such as rich snippets in search results.

 Example FAQ format that AI loves: